geochasm/DRCOG_Buildings/workflow.md

  * Review both data layers for possible conflicts.
  * Examine tags in both data sets to see if there are any conflicts.
  * If there are any problems you don't know how to deal with, do not proceed.
 Instead, flag the `.osm` file for a more advanced user to look at.
- (Use github [issues](http://github.com/osmlab/labuildings/issues) to flag concerns, and/or create [OSM notes](http://wiki.openstreetmap.org/wiki/Notes)).
-Then unlock your task on the tasking manager and pick a new area to work on.
+ (Use github [issues](https://github.com/geochasm/DRCOG_Buildings/issues) to flag concerns).
+Then unlock your task on the tasking manager and pick a new area to work on, leaving a comment there as well so the next mapper is aware.

 * Preserve the work of previous mappers wherever possible.
 If existing buildings in OSM are of higher quality:
   * Copy the tags from the import layer version.
-  * Delete the building from the import layer.
   * Switch to the OSM layer.
   * Select the building, paste the tags.
+  * Delete the building from the import layer.

-* If the imported data are of higher quality, select both buildings and use the **Replace geometry** tool; delete the building from the import layer.
+* If the imported data are of higher quality:
+  * Delect both buildings and use the **Replace geometry** tool
+  * Delete the building from the import layer.

  ![replace](https://cloud.githubusercontent.com/assets/353700/12942518/ddba87a4-d001-11e5-9441-2561f67b45bc.gif)

- * Once only those DRCOG buildings that need to be added are left in the import layer; merge the import layer into the OSM Data Layer.
+ * Once you have only those DRCOG buildings that need to be added to OSM left in the import layer; merge the import layer into the OSM Data Layer.

 ![screen shot 2016-04-02 at 3 51 03 pm](https://cloud.githubusercontent.com/assets/3673236/14229615/ad4ea4ec-f8ec-11e5-8186-1980d0090ed9.png)
 * Right-click the layers and click Merge.